JGarcSoar/budget-tracker/README.md

 * The biggest issue however is that the expense and budget data is not tied to a particular user and can be viewed by anyone logged into the app.
 This makes listing sensitive info very dangerous and logging in, though secure, basically pointless unless you're a very lonely person willing to give their personal info to a soulless app just so it can say "Hi" to you.

 ## Changelog
+-post presentation
+-readme
+-For safety
+-Initial  Register and Login tests successful!
+-We have a login page!
+-Tables updated to include email columns.
+Expenses will only display on page if they have an email associated with them.
+-Fixed decimal values in expenses table
+-Just testing things out
+-Backend authentication
+-First commit
+-Budget can now be updated.
+Expense update functionality dropped.
+-Expense Update component wip
+-Budget show
+-Can now upload expense to database from client side -Test Routes done
+-Started routes
+-first commit
+-Initial commit